open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 #### R-value

-The r-value SHOULD be set in the `tracestate` by the Sampler at the root of the trace in order to support consistent probability sampling.
+R-value is set in the `tracestate` by the Sampler at the root of the trace, in order to support consistent probability sampling.
 When the value is omitted or not present, child spans in the trace are not able to participate in consistent probability sampling.

 R-value determines which sampling probabilities and will not sample for spans of a given trace, as follows: